RITUAL: Random Image Transformations as a Universal Anti-hallucination Lever in Large Vision Language Models: Experiments

-\textbf{Results on MME-Fullset.} As depicted in \cref{fig:MME_full}, we evaluate the MME-Fullset~\cite{fu2024mme} to assess the impact of decoding methods on the general ability of LVLMs.
-VCD and M3ID show improvements in certain tasks, with VCD excelling in object-level metrics and M3ID in reasoning and attribute-level metrics.
-Across 14 categories, both LLaVA-1.5 and InstructBLIP adopting \Ours consistently achieve the highest scores across most tasks, demonstrating its effectiveness of \Ours in improving visual and textual understanding.
-By enriching the model's visual capacity from diverse visual contexts, \Ours provides a balanced enhancement across a wide range of tasks, making it a versatile and robust method for improving LVLM performance.
-Despite these advancements, some tasks may still exhibit lower performance due to the inherent challenges of statistical bias and language priors affecting LVLMs.
-Detailed results are in \cref{sec:appendix_mme_fullset}.
+\textbf{Results on MME-Fullset.} The MME-Fullset~\citep{fu2024mme} serves as a comprehensive benchmark for assessing the general vision-language capabilities of LVLMs beyond hallucination reduction, covering 14 diverse categories and use cases.
+As depicted in~\cref{fig:MME_full}, we evaluate the impact of different decoding methods on LVLM performance across these categories.
+Across all tested LVLMs, \Ours and \Oursplus consistently achieves the highest scores across most tasks, demonstrating its effectiveness in enhancing vision-language comprehension beyond hallucination mitigation.
+By enriching the model’s understanding with diverse visual contexts, \Ours provides balanced performance gains across a wide range of tasks, establishing itself as a robust and flexible method for improving LVLM performance. \Oursplus further enhances these results, showing that adaptive transformation selection improves performance even on more general tasks, confirming the benefit of tailored augmentation for varied use cases.
+However, despite the additional visual information provided, some tasks still exhibit slightly lower performance due to inherent challenges within LVLMs, such as statistical biases and language priors.